 The majority of patients with PAD is asymptomatic or has leg symptoms other than classic intermittent claudication, which is defined as leg pain usually involving one or both calves that arises by walking and is relieved by rest only.
 It is estimated that only 22% of patients with PAD have these symptoms.4 Elderly male patients with diabetes are especially more likely to have asymptomatic PAD.5 The overall annual incidence of symptomatic PAD, with typical intermittent claudication is 1.5 to 2.6 per 1000 men and 1.2 to 3.6 per 1000 women.6

 Of the patients with asymptomatic PAD, only 5% to 10% will develop symptomatic PAD in a period of over 5 years.7 The majority of patients with intermittent claudication as the clinical symptoms of PAD can remain stable over many years.
 Approximately 15% of these patients develop critical leg ischemia (with ulceration and rest pain) and a high risk for amputation.
-The annual incidence of CLI is estimated ...
+The annual incidence of CLI ...